ApanLoon/SWRPG/README.md

   * Planet 1..n
     * Arrival cut scene
     * Play area
+      * Item damage - Tools, clothing and equipment may be damaged in combat or from wear
       * Companion 1..n
         * Selection of x active companions from a pool of n
+      * NPC
+        * Loot
+          * The items the NPC carries/uses will be found when looting the body
+          * A small number of other small items may be randomly looted
       * Speeder
         * A speeder can NOT be put in your pocket, getting off it will park it in-world.
 Leaving it will make it stay where you left